Who Pays My Medical Bills After An Accident? An Overview of NJ PIP Law

 Under the “standard” coverage, a claimant may be eligible for income continuation benefits, which pay for lost wages of $100 or more per week for fifty-two (52) weeks.
 The amount and time period of payments may be greatly increased depending upon the selection of the insured.
 The benefits, however, cannot exceed the net income of the injured worker and are subject to a setoff of certain specified collateral sources.

 Essential Services Benefits

-Essential services benefits, as provided for in the Act, are to be made in reimbursement of necessary and reasonable expenses incurred for substitute essential services typically performed by the injured individual for himself/herself or members of his/her household, such as housework, child care, shopping, food preparation or transportation.
-These benefits are subject to a limit of $12.00 per day but higher coverage limits are available.
+As provided for in the Act, essential services benefits are to be made in reimbursement of necessary and reasonable expenses incurred for substitute essential services typically performed by the injured individual for themself or members of their household, such as housework, child care, shopping, food preparation or transportation.
+These benefits are subject to a limit of $12.00 per day, but higher coverage limits are available.